MAD-PINN: A Decentralized Physics-Informed Machine Learning Framework for Safe and Optimal Multi-Agent Control: Conclusion and Future Work

 where $\mathcal{N}_i$ denotes the neighbor set.
-We train the auxiliary value function with 3 agents (so $|\mathcal{N}_i|=2$), a time horizon of $0.2$s, and an observation radius $r_{obs}=0.5$, and deploy the same value function for all agents across all environments.
+We train the auxiliary value function with 3 agents (so $|\mathcal{N}_i|=2$), a time horizon of $0.2$s, and deploy the same value function for all agents across all environments.
 The residual component of the auxiliary value function $R_\theta$ is approximated as a multi-layer perceptron (MLP) with three hidden layers of 256 neurons each, using sine activation functions.
 The network is trained with the Adam optimizer at a learning rate of $2 \times 10^{-5}$.
 We evaluate all algorithms over $100$ distinct initial conditions across $5$ seeds.

 Figure~\ref{fig:Val_Func} illustrates the heatmap of the learned value function as a function of the ego agent’s position coordinates.
-Regions of high value (yellow) correspond to unsafe states overlapping with the positions of other agents, thus encoding safety constraints.
-Conversely, regions of low value (dark purple) are concentrated around the goal, reflecting the task objective.
-This demonstrates that the value function integrates both safety and performance considerations, enabling the derived policy to effectively co-optimize these objectives.
+Regions of high value (red) correspond to unsafe states overlapping with the positions of other agents, thus encoding safety constraints.
+Conversely, regions of low value (blue) are concentrated around the goal, reflecting the task objective.
+The smooth transition between these regions demonstrates that the learned value function simultaneously captures both safety constraints and task objectives, enabling safety-performance co-optimization.